Table of Contents

 6.1.2.1.2.
 Only the offending player must stop upon signaling.

 6.1.2.2.
-Players who lose their safety glasses and are unable to
+Players who lose their safety glasses and are unable to replace them quickly will be eliminated at the referee’s discretion.

 6.2.
 Blasters